 The ability of the Company to continue as a going concern is ultimately dependent upon the amount and timing of cash flows arising from the capitalisation of the Company's intellectual property.
-The directors consider it is appropriate for the financial statements to be prepared on a going concern basis based on the estimates they have made, which are summarised on pages 17 and 18.
+The directors consider it is appropriate for the financial statements to be prepared on a going concern basis based on the estimates they have made, which are summarised further above in this announcement.